lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 ![Block Diagram](block_diagram.svg)

-The block diagram above shows how the SPI Device IP converts incoming bit-serialized SDI data into a valid byte, where the data bit is valid when the chip select signal (CSB) is 0 (active low) and SCK is at positive or negative edge (configurable, henceforth called the "active edge").
+The block diagram above shows how the SPI Device generic mode converts incoming bit-serialized SDI data into a valid byte, where the data bit is valid when the chip select signal (CSB) is 0 (active low) and SCK is at positive or negative edge (configurable, henceforth called the "active edge").
 The bit order within